-This Final HSGRR/EIS (referred to as simply "HSGRR/EIS" throughout this document) and its recommendations are a component of the USACE response to the unprecedented destruction and economic damage to communities within the study area caused by Hurricane Sandy.
+This report and its recommendations are a component of the USACE response to the unprecedented destruction and economic damage to communities within the study area caused by Hurricane Sandy.
 The State of New York through the Department of Environmental Conservation (NYSDEC) is the non-federal sponsor, and the City of New York through the New York City Mayor's Office of Recovery and Resiliency is the local sponsor to the NYSDEC.
 Project partners include the New York City (NYC) Department of Parks and Recreation, and the NYC Department of Environmental Protection.
 The National Park Service, Gateway National Recreation Area (NPS) is a consulting party under Section 106 of the National Historic Preservation Act.